 The couples reported receiving and giving .59 and .65 compassionate acts every day on average over the course of the 2 weeks, with husbands identifying more of these acts compared to their partners.

 The compassionate acts included things like doing something that let the partner know they were valued, making changes to personal plans for the sake of the partner, expressing gratitude or tenderness for the partner, or just doing something thoughtful, such as the husband cleaning snow off his wife’s car before work.

 It was predicted prior to the study that the biggest impact on the giver of the compassionate act would happen when the recipient recognized the act, because the giver would feel valued by the recognition.

 It was also predicted that the recipient of the compassionate act would benefit the most when the act was recognized by both partners, rather than a compassionate act perceived by one partner.
 Although these predictions were established, something else was discovered.

 It’s clear that the recipient of compassionate act needs to notice the act to benefit from it emotionally, but for the giver, recognition is much less of a factor.

 The researchers discovered that givers of compassionate acts benefit from them, whether or not the acts are explicitly noticed by the recipient.
-And when they are noticed, the benefits for the givers were about 45% greater compared to the recipients, as determined by the daily diary self-assessment scales, with an equally strong effect for men and women.
+And when they are noticed, the benefits for the givers were about 45% greater compared to the recipients, according to the daily diary self-assessment scales, with an equally strong effect for women and men.